eclipse-threadx/guix/test/README.md

 ./<test_name>
 ```

-4. Run other tests with checksum vertification and specify the golden files path with the following command.
+4. Run other tests with checksum verification and specify the golden files path with the following command.
 ```bash
  ./<test_name> -checksum -gpath ../../../../golden_files/
  ```